Latest political poll: National surges ahead of Labour

 Bridges' former leadership rival Judith Collins in up one point to 6 per cent.

-And Deputy Prime Minister and New Zealand First leader Winston Peters is steady on 4 per cent.
+Deputy Prime Minister and New Zealand First leader Winston Peters is steady on 4 per cent.

+The last poll was taken in the midst of the Jami-Lee Ross crisis in which the MP was accused of being the leaker of Bridges' travel expenses.

+Ross said he had suffered a breakdown after being criticised by Bridges and deputy leader Paula Bennett for the way he treated women and had taken leave.

 More to come